 For most of us, such extreme conservation rules are unnecessary, although care should be taken to ensure general household items such as rubber cement are not used for mounting.
 These items may contain chemicals that will harm your artwork immediately.
 There are several inexpensive mounting products available today that are safe for your artwork.
 Some products such as photo corners, mounting corners, and hinging tapes and tissues are all safe products for mounting your artwork.

 One of the main reasons that pictures buckle after being framed is that the image, mat, and mount board all expand and contract at different rates with changes in temperature.
 For this reason it is important to leave the image as free as possible to move within the picture frame.
-The two primary ways of achieving this are mounting with photo corners & hinging tissue.
+The two primary ways of achieving this are mounting with photo corners and hinging tissue.
 A key component of conservative framing is that the image can be completely removed from the photo frame with no change to the image.
-To allow the image to freely expand and contract beneath the mat, it should only be hinged at a couple of points along the top edge of the photograph as shown in the diagram.
+To allow the image to freely expand and contract beneath the mat, it should only be hinged at a couple of points along the top edge of the photograph.
 Larger images may require 3 points.
 How conservative the hinging method is depends on the type of adhesive used in the hinge.
 For true conservation, there is a special Japanese paper that is used with a water-soluble wheat or rice starch adhesive.

 One way to mount your photograph is to use acid free hinging tape or tissue such as Lineco Self Adhesive Hinging Tissue to attach the image directly to the mat.
 The advantage of this method is that the image will stay centered under the picture mat opening so you do not need to hinge the mat to the mount board.
 The disadvantage of this method is that is depending on the hinging product used, it may be difficult to change the mat.
 Note: If you are selling your image matted but unframed, it is recommended that you do not use this method.